 When drawing your cards for in-between, if the two numbers are far apart, the chances of you drawing a card that will be between the two numbers is high.
 With a high chance of winning, you’d increase your bet.

 Similarly in investing, you’d put more of your cash into investments which you are more certain will reap returns.
-Examples include high-yield savings accounts, bonds and dividend-yielding stocks such as your blue-chip stocks.
+Examples include high-yield savings accounts, bonds and dividend-yielding stocks.

 Conversely, if your in-between draws are just one to two numbers apart, there is a high risk that the next draw will fall out of this range.
 In such a scenario, you’d bet small or choose not to bet at all.